top of page

 b.
 Executive Vice President.
 The Executive Vice President shall assist the President with their duties as necessary, act as President in their absence, and have general oversight of the organization’s operations.

 c.
 Vice President of Membership & Outreach.
-The Vice President of Membership & Outreach shall work to increase YDMA active membership and reach out to new constituent groups, oversee all membership-related directives and chapter building activities and the activity of all chartered chapters.
+The Vice President of Membership & Outreach shall work to increase YDMA active membership and reach out to new constituent groups, oversee all membership-related directives and regional development activities and the activity of all regions.

 d.
 Vice President of Political Affairs.
 The Vice President of Political Affairs shall Oversee all YDMA electoral activities including but not limited to facilitating the endorsements of candidates, providing support to Young Democrats running for public office, and maintaining relationships with elected officials of the Democratic Party.